robert72127/alicedb/README.md

 ##### Table

-Main abstraction for accesing persistent data by Nodes, It's stores deltas, datastructure for efficient search of keys and tuples accesing.
+Main abstraction for accesing persistent data by Nodes, It's stores deltas, datastructure for efficient search of keys and changes accesing.
 Is responsible for compressing deltas and garbage collection.
 Supports standard operations of insert delete search .